NeuralSec/NeuralSec.github.io/_pages/about.md

 # **News**

+**[Nov.
+2024]** Our paper on certified learnability and another on reinforcement unlearning have been accepted to NDSS'25.\
 **[Jul.
 2024]** I am invited to serve as a PC member for [IEEE SaTML'25](https://satml.org/).\
 **[Jun.
 2024]** I am invited to serve as a PC member for [CCS'24-LAMPS](https://lamps-ccs.com) and the proceedings chair for [AJCAI'24](https://ajcai2024.org/).\
 **[May.
 2024]** Our paper improving double sampling smoothing for addressing curse of dimensionality in randomized smoothing is accepted to ICML'24.\